alexsrosa/repo-detail-tcc-agile/details/icontoppling.md

-### Icon Toppling
+### Icon Toppling (Derrubada dos ícones)

 A new socioquake transforms mainstream America and the world as the pillars of society are questioned and rejected.

 ## Resumo:

-Um novo sismoquake transforma a América e o mundo como os pilares da sociedade são questionados e rejeitados.
+É um novo terremoto social que transforma o mundo, obrigando-o a questionar e até rejeitar os pilares consagrados da sociedade.​​​​​​​

 ## Detalhamento:

+Derrubada dos ícones é um terremoto social que transformou o mundo, obrigando-o a questionar e até rejeitar os pilares consagrados da sociedade.